-Pre-dawn starts, the crunch of snow as you make the first tracks of the day, the sip of a warm drink as steam rises from your thermos flask, bluebird skies and jaw-dropping silence – nothing beats a winter day out in the hills.
+Pre-dawn starts, the crunch of snow as you make the first tracks of the day, the sip of a warm drink as steam rises from your Stanley flask, bluebird skies and jaw-dropping silence – nothing beats a winter day out in the hills.

 Of course, any trip to the UK’s mountains requires suitable planning and preparation, but when winter comes around things go to a slightly different level.
 Even as far south as Bannau Brycheiniog (the Brecon Beacons) or on Dartmoor, the weather can be much more extreme in the winter months.
 You may encounter sub-zero temperatures, ferocious windchill and snowstorms that reduce visibility to zero.
 Navigation can be trickier to say the least and the risk of hypothermia is real if things go wrong.
 The terrain can also be much more treacherous, often calling for the use of ice axes, crampons and – crucially – the skills to use them effectively.
 There are further considerations too.
-The daylight window is shorter, your backpack will be heavier and there can be other hazards like avalanches to be aware of.
+The daylight window is shorter, your backpack will be heavier and in the mountains there can even be other hazards like avalanches to be aware of.

 Still, far from putting us off, overcoming these challenges is just another part of what makes winter so rewarding.
 It all just takes a bit of due care and attention and the right level of preparation…